rrishabhx/goodwill-barter/README.md

 - '/login', '/logout', '/register': Every webpage's Navbar will contain login/register option
 - '/profile': User profile page (web-tier) -> Owners can check all barter requests, there items and services
 - '/products': Products home page (app-tier/caching service) -> Should contain an Add to Cart button which will redirect current user to owner's timeline with the selected item.
-   - '/owner_timeline': Timeline of owner -> User can send a message along with the barter request to owner
+   - '/user': Timeline of owner -> User can send a message along with the barter request to owner

 - '/services': Services home page -> User specific feed according to the content subscribed by user.
 User can select any service to barter which will redirect to owner's timeline
-  - '/owner_timeline': Timeline of owner -> User can send a message along with the barter request to owner
+  - '/user': Timeline of owner -> User can send a message along with the barter request to owner

-### DB schema
-- User (userid, username, )
-- Products
-- UserFollow
-- Services
-- Categories

-## To-Do
-1. ~~Finalize DB schema~~
-2. Decide on the number of services and how they will communicate
-3. Decide GUI pages
-   1. Use CSS zen for GUI
-4. Criteria for auto-scaling
-5. Task allocation
-6. Polling + How to use memorystore for caching
-7. Is there any use-case for Cloud Functions?